pkncoder/DnDMonsterFightV3/dndmonsterfight/README.md

 - [ ] Add viewing of weapons, armors, or classes when choosing them
 - [ ] Add viewing of characters when attacking
 - [ ] Basic custom weapon, armor, and class
+- [x] Check Encounter.java for re-initializing variables that can be put to a larger scope
+  - Wasn't really that bad so I just left it alone
+- [ ] Re-check all comments in Base.java and fix them to use v3 comments (there are still some v2 ones)

 ### Hypothetically major re-writing
 - [ ] Same code for players / enemies